GEANT/FOD/doc/api/api-v1.8.md

 ### POST

-Starting from FoD v1.7 the REST API accepts parameters for POST, PUT and PATCH only via JSON documents, old method used in REST API of FoD v1.3 to specify parameters as single form values is not supported any more.
+Starting from {{ product_name_short }} v1.7 the REST API accepts parameters for POST, PUT and PATCH only via JSON documents, old method used in REST API of {{ product_name_short }} v1.3 to specify parameters as single form values is not supported any more.

 Required fields (to be specified via JSON document):